 List course prerequisite(s) and minimum grade(s) COP2700 with a grade of "C" or better.

 (must include minimum grade if higher than a

 "D").

 Provide justification for the proposed COP2700 provides the introduction to relational

-prerequisite(s). database design and COI
+prerequisite(s).

 database design and SQL.

 Will students be taking any of the prerequisites No

 listed for this course in different parts of the

 same term (ex.
 Term A and Term B)?

 List course co-requisites.

 Provide justification for the proposed co-

 requisite(s).

 Is any co-requisite for this course listed as a co-

 requisite on its paired course?

 (Ex.
 CHM 2032 is a co-requisite for CHM 2032L, and

-CHM 2032L is a co-requisite for CHM 2032)
+CHM 2032L is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032L

 Course credits or clock hours 3 course credits

+Course creatts of clock hours

 Must pass with a "C" or better.

 Contact hours (faculty load) 3

 Are the Contact hours different from the No

 credit/lecture/lab hours?

 Select grade mode Standard Grading (A, B, C, D, F)

 Credit type College Credit

 Possible Delivery Types (Online, Blended, On Online, Blended, On Campus

 Campus)

 Course description (provide below)

-This course explores various topics in database management systems (DBMS), using a typical commercial DBMS (e.g., MySQL, SQL server).
+This course explores various topics in database management systems (DBMS), using a typical commercial

+DBMS (e.g., MySQL, SQL server).
+Administration, see

+DBMS (e.g., MySQL, SQL server).
 Administration, security, stored procedures, triggers, transactions, functions, data mining, data warehousing, and remote access to databases are some of the topics covered.
 The student is expected to demonstrate an understanding of these database concepts through creating, deploying, and utilizing various relational database designs.

-- Understanding of the relational data model. - Proficiency with conceptual modelling of databases using Entity-Relationship (ER) Diagrams.
+General topic outline (type in outline below) • Understanding of the relational data model. • Proficiency with conceptual modelling of databases using Entity-Relationship (ER) Diagrams.